k00mi/gitaly/proto/README.md

     and may specify the additional repository.

 The target repository represents the location or address of the repository being modified by the operation.
-This is needed by Praefect (Gitaly HA) in order to properly schedule replications to keep repository replicas up to date.
+This is needed by Praefect (Gitaly Cluster) in order to properly schedule replications to keep repository replicas up to date.

 The target repository annotation marks where the target repository can be